AndreWohnsland/CocktailBerry/docs/advanced.md

 ### Accessing the Dashboard

-You can then access the frontend on a web browser, either over:
+You can access the frontend on a web browser, either over:

 - **http://127.0.0.1:8050** Your browser directly at the RPi
 - **http://YOUR_PI_IP:8050** The IP address of the Pi from another device, if devices are in the same network